catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 #### Figure 4H

 My reading above is that processed data contains the processed images which are the images in raw after some image processing.
-Let's focus on this part of the conversion.
+Let's focus on the raw data.

 ```bash
 [256K]  .